 Dr. Nan Smithner is directing the piece, in collaboration with Jonathan Haas, Director of Percussion Studies, who oversees the percussion ensemble.
 The actors from our program are Andrew Anzel, Heleya de Barros, Ashley Hamilton, and Clare Hamoor.
 They have contributed greatly to the realization of the piece with inventive aesthetic suggestions.
 The percussionists, Abigail Fisher, Robert Guilford, Brandon Nestor and Sean Perham, have worked creatively with the actors to bring the text to life using a variety of unusual and inspired percussive instruments.
 Through movement, words and sound, the percussionists interact spatially, musically and emotionally with the actors, creating a dynamic and visual soundscape.

-This NYU collaborative production culminated in a presentation at the Percussive Arts Society International Convention, on November 13, 2013, in Indianapolis, Indiana.
-The piece was also performed at NYU on Monday, November 25, as part of the NYU Contemporary Music Ensemble concert.
+This NYU collaborative production is going to culminate in a presentation at the Percussive Arts Society International Convention, on November 13, 2013 in Indianapolis, Indiana.
+The piece will also be performed at NYU on Monday, November 25th at 7:30pm in the Loewe Theatre, 35 West 4th St.